python/cpython/Tools/wasm/README.md

-To cross compile to the ``wasm32-emscripten`` platform you need [the Emscripten compiler toolchain](https://emscripten.org/), a Python interpreter, and an install of Node version 18 or newer.
-Emscripten 3.1.42 or newer are recommended.
+To cross compile to the ``wasm32-emscripten`` platform you need [the Emscripten compiler toolchain](https://emscripten.org/), a Python interpreter, and an installation of Node version 18 or newer.
+Emscripten version 3.1.42 or newer is recommended.
 All commands below are relative to a checkout of the Python repository.

 #### Install [the Emscripten compiler toolchain](https://emscripten.org/docs/getting_started/downloads.html)